-Materials Science and Solid State Chemistry (with laboratory)
+Materials Science and Solid State Chemistry (with laboratory) Credits: 4 SCI Hours: 3-3-6 Usually offered: Fall, Spring For information contact: Professors Jonathan Stolk and Debbie Chachra

-Credits: 4 SCI Hours: 3-3-6 Usually Offered: Fall, Spring For information contact: Professors Jonathan Stolk and Debbie Chachra defects, equilibrium, solubility, phase transformations, and electrical, magnetic, thermal, optical and mechanical properties.
+This laboratory-based course introduces students to the relationships among structure, processing, properties, and performance of solid state materials including metals, ceramics, polymers, composites, and semiconductors.
+Topics include atomic structure and bonding, crystallography, diffusion, defects, equilibrium, solubility, phase transformations, and electrical, magnetic, thermal, optical and mechanical properties.
 Students apply materials science principles in laboratory projects that emphasize experimental design and data analysis, examination of material composition and structure, measurement and modification of material properties, and connection of material behavior to performance in engineering applications.
 The course is offered in four "flavors."
 Each flavor has a different emphasis in some of the course projects, but all course flavors provide for significant student choice in project topics and experimental processes.